 COWORKER Nursing Home Study

-In the past several months we have all had to adapt to a radically changed work and social environment due to the coronavirus pandemic (COVID-19).
+In the past two years we have all had to adapt to a radically changed work and social environment due to the coronavirus pandemic (COVID-19).
 Those of us working in nursing homes and healthcare are particularly affected.
 This includes frontline workers such as nurses, healthcare assistants, activity coordinators, household staff, catering staff or administrative staff in nursing homes.

 The COWORKER Nursing Home Study invites nursing home staff to take part in a research survey about coping with these unprecedented changes.
 The study will characterise the nature and extent of any psychological distress experienced by nursing home staff.
 The findings will help to clarify care needs to inform mental healthcare policies for nursing home staff in Ireland and abroad.